choria-io/website/docs/content/development/server/provisioning_target/_index.md

 }
 ```

-We need to provide the usual *plugin.Pluggable* so lets add that:
+We need to provide the usual *plugin.Pluggable* so let's add that:

 ```go
 package acme